LCamel/MPC-Notes/Shamir-Secret-Sharing-en-US.md

 secret = a1 ⊕ a2 ⊕ a3
 ```

-Shamir secret sharing, however, uses points on a polynomial that passes through (0, secret) to represent the secret.
+Shamir's secret sharing, however, uses points on a polynomial that passes through (0, secret) to represent the secret.

 ## Splitting